-ROSE: Long before those hungry babies arrive, their mothers have heard about the benefits of breast-feeding.
+The maternity ward at North Central Bronx Hospital sees about 1,700 births a year.
+Long before those babies arrive, their mothers have heard about the benefits of breast-feeding.

-TREVINO: The baby doesn't have any way of fighting infections in the beginning, but it's getting the protection through the breast milk, through antibodies that helps to build a strong immune system to fight off infections.
+"The baby doesn't have any way of fighting infections in the beginning," Trevino says.
+"But it's getting the protection from the breast milk, through antibodies that help to build a strong immune system to fight off infections."

-ROSE: That's what convinced Dominique Trinidad to breast-feed her daughter, who was born here three days ago.
+That's what convinced Dominique Trinidad to breast-feed her daughter, who was born here three days ago.

-North Central Bronx is one of 27 hospitals in New York that volunteered to participate in a city initiative called Latch on NYC.
+North Central Bronx is one of 27 hospitals in New York that are participating in the "Latch on NYC" initiative.
 They've agreed to stop giving away free formula in gift bags from manufacturers and to make nurses sign out bottles of formula as they would any other medication.
-Hospital officials are quick to point out that new moms can get baby formula if they ask for it or if there's a medical reason to use it.
-Still, the initiative touched a nerve with critics, including many mothers.
+Policies like these are already in place at many hospitals.
+Still, the initiative touched a nerve with critics — including many mothers.

-CALHOUN: New moms are pretty vulnerable people, I think, emotionally, and you already feel pretty much all the time like you're screwing something up.
-So to hear from other people what you're doing wrong and I think especially when you hear it from men, it can be pretty irritating.
+"New moms are pretty vulnerable people and you feel all the time like you're screwing something up," she says.
+"Everybody has these incredibly strong ideas about what other women should be doing.
+And especially when you hear it from men, it can be pretty irritating."

-MAYOR MICHAEL BLOOMBERG: Most public health officials want to encourage women to breast-feed at least for the first couple weeks because the outcomes are better.
-And if they can do it, that's great.
+"Most public health officials want to encourage women to breast-feed at least for the first couple weeks because the outcomes are better," he says.
+"And if they can do it, that's great.
 And if they can't, they can't.
-You know, our job is we're not making anybody do it.
-We're suggesting.
+We're not making anybody do it.
+We're suggesting."

-ROSE: Public health officials say the city is just trying to push back against the big-money marketing efforts of companies that make infant formula.
-Wendy Wilcox is vice chair of the OB-GYN Department at North Central Bronx Hospital.
+Public health officials say the city is simply trying to push back against the big-money marketing efforts of companies that make infant formula.

-WENDY WILCOX: What I see from this campaign is that we're actually trying to raise awareness for the benefits of breast-feeding.
-It's not really selling a product.
-It's letting moms know that what is best for their babies, they actually, you know, have themselves.
+"What I see from this campaign is that we're actually trying to raise awareness for the benefits of breast-feeding," says Wendy Wilcox, vice chairwoman of the OB-GYN department at North Central Bronx Hospital.
+"It's not really selling a product; it's letting moms know that what is best for their babies, they actually have themselves.

-ROSE: Wilcox admits she's a little surprised to see so much debate over the benefits of breast-feeding, but she hopes the controversy over Latch on NYC will make more people aware of them.
-Joel Rose, NPR News, New York.
-Transcript provided by NPR, Copyright National Public Radio.
+Wilcox admits she's a little surprised that there's still a debate over breast-feeding.
+But she hopes the controversy over "Latch on NYC" will help make more women aware of them.